12 May Help Your Agents Stay Energized at Work

 Identify when your agents are most energized innately and use it to schedule effectively.
 This is far better than achieving minor results pushing against natural abilities.
 That’s the sticking a square peg into a round hole analogy.
 Even if it gets wedged in there it still won’t be round.
 Who wants to be a miserable, ineffective peg?

-When you help your staff stay energized at work your business reaps the benefits in lower operating costs, better agent retention and improved performance.
+When you prioritize mental health, physical well-being and connection you help your agents stay energized at work.
+Your business reaps the benefits in lower operating costs, better agent retention and improved performance.
 I’d drink a glass of water to that.